Klosmi/html-basics/JS-basic.md

 <br>

 ## __[`filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)__
-  creates a new array with all the elements that pass the test implemented by the provided function.    d
+  creates a new array with all the elements that pass the test implemented by the provided function.
   So when we want to __filter out or make a subset in a new array__.

   - eg.: